-Online counseling has a lot of research demonstrating that it is equally effective as face-to-face counseling in the hands of a skilled psychotherapist, trained in online work.
+A lot of research has demonstrated that online counseling is equally effective as face-to-face counseling in the hands of a skilled psychotherapist who is trained in online work.
 We also get great results in online counseling for married couples.

-In person, we just feel the tension more easily or a heavy breathe is seen or heard instantly.
-Sometimes that’s just not possible in online work.
+In person, we feel the tension more efficiently, or a heavy breath is seen or heard instantly.
+Sometimes, that’s not possible in online work.
 But we do our best.

 Why online counseling intensives for couples may be the preferable choice

-However, there are also a variety of reasons why the choice is between Online Counseling for married couples, or no couples counseling at all.
+However, there are also various reasons why the choice is between Online Counseling for married couples or no couples counseling at all.

-- You live in a remote location, and it takes a long time to get anywhere.
+- You live in a remote location, and getting anywhere takes a long time.

-- You have care-taking responsibilities for children or the elderly that makes weekly sessions very tough.
+- You have caretaking responsibilities for children or the elderly, which makes weekly sessions very tough.

-- You or your spouse travel a great deal, so scheduling a reliable appointment in advance is very tricky.
+- You or your spouse travel a lot, so scheduling a reliable appointment in advance is tricky.

-…and the list goes on, including illness, living in a foreign country, or being well known in your community and needing confidentiality that waiting rooms can’t provide!
+…and the list goes on, including illness, living in a foreign country, being well-known in your community, and needing confidentiality that waiting rooms can’t provide!
 Online for Married Couples is Different than “An Online Counselor.”

-But we would like to caution you that couples counseling, even in an online format, isn’t the same as individual online counseling.
+But we would like to caution you that couples counseling, even online, isn’t the same as individual online counseling.

 Training

 First, the therapists themselves may not be equally trained.
 As we’ve repeatedly emphasized, couples therapy isn’t just “individual therapy with two people…” no more than espresso is “strong coffee.”
-Like that dark brew, the “beans” (therapist training) is different, in order to withstand the type of treatment it’s going to undertake.
+Like that dark brew, the “beans” (therapist training) are different to withstand the type of treatment it’s going to undertake.

-While there are many “online therapists,” working for smart business-savvy IT start-ups, few are trained in couples therapy.
+While many “online therapists” work for innovative, business-savvy IT start-ups, few are trained in couples therapy.
 Even fewer are trained at the doctoral level, as we are at Couples Therapy Inc.

-To work as an independent senior couples therapists at Couples Therapy Inc, you must be trained in at least one evidence-based training modality for couples.
-As we’ve taken great pains to explain, there are reliable ways you can tell if your therapist is truly a couples counselor, or an individual counselor who sees an occasional couple.
+To work as an independent senior couples therapist at Couples Therapy Inc., you must be trained in at least one evidence-based training modality for couples.
+As we’ve taken great pains to explain, there are reliable ways you can tell if your therapist is truly a couples counselor or an individual counselor who sees an occasional couple.

-Secondly, we expect our professional couples therapists to demonstrate that couples therapy is a passion for them, not just a passing whim.
-We hire therapists who have devoted their professional careers to marriage counseling and sex therapy.
+Secondly, we expect our professional couples therapists to demonstrate that couples therapy is their passion, not just a passing whim.
+We hire therapists who have devoted their careers to marriage counseling and sex therapy.
 Just possessing a license and malpractice insurance isn’t enough to join as one of our Distributed Team.

 And we pay them well for that training.
 And our fees reflect that expertise.